Search results for:

 "Definition of High-Level Programming Language: A high-level programming language is one that closely resembles a language spoken by people.
 High-level languages make it easier to code because they are more intuitive than low-level languages."

 Have You Heard of Ruby's Principle of Least Astonishment (POLA)?

-This principle goes along with the whole ‘simplicity’ concept we’ve been harping on.
+This principle goes along with the whole 'simplicity' concept we've been harping on.
 POLA essentially means making things as uncomplicated as possible.
 Ruby syntax is reminiscent of the English language.
-Such being the case, it isn’t astonishing that a certain command written in Ruby does what it does.
+Such being the case, it isn't astonishing that a specific command written in Ruby does what it does.
 This is why Ruby is so appealing to those who are new to coding.

 On a similar note, Ruby has other principles that it has to live up to.
 For instance, Ruby is meant to be helpful for humans, not necessarily computers.
 In other words, Ruby was crafted to ensure that humans, the ones in charge here, not computer robots (which were made for the sole purpose of serving humans), have a user-friendly experience while working with Ruby.
-It doesn’t matter if Ruby is user-friendly for computers, because they are robots!
+It doesn't matter if Ruby is user-friendly for computers because they are robots!

 What is a Scripting Language?

 A scripting language executes commands automatically through a specific run-time system.